-You're still responsible if ex doesn't pay; consider a balance transfer
+You’re still responsible if ex doesn’t pay.
+If you’re on good terms, and ex has good credit, a balance transfer would work

 Dear Credit Smart,